naif-sameer/my-programming-docs/docs/javascript/svelte/index.md

 	<input type="text" name="username" bind:value={name}>
 	<!--
-		when you use bind with input type (number | range) svelte will make the value numbers insted of string -->
+		when you use bind with input type (number | range) svelte will make the value numbers instead of string -->